CUNY-CL/yoyodyne-pretrained/README.md

 #### Logging

-By default, Yoyodyne Pre-trained performs some minimal logging to standard error and uses progress bars to keep track of progress during each epoch.
+By default, Yoyodyne Pretrained performs some minimal logging to standard error and uses progress bars to keep track of progress during each epoch.
 However, one can enable additional logging faculties during training, using a similar syntax to the one we saw above for callbacks.